Matzoon

 Matzoon (Note: Also spelled matsoon, matsoun, matzoun, madzoon, madzoun, macun, matson) (մածուն, matsun, /hy/ or /hy/) or matsoni (Note: Also spelled matzoni) (მაწონი, mats'oni) is a fermented milk product of Armenian origin found in Armenia and Georgia.
 The Caspian Sea yogurt commercialized in Japan is said to be the same type of yogurt as matzoon, but a comparison of microbiota and viscosity found that the two are entirely different.
 Georgian matsoni has been a protected geographical indication in Georgia since 24 January 2012.

-The tradition of matzoon preparation and use is included in the intangible cultural heritage list of the Republic of Armenia.
+The tradition of matzoon preparation and use is included in the intangible cultural heritage list of Armenia.

 Etymology

 The name of the product originates from Armenian matz (sour, glue).
 The etymology is provided by Grigor Magistros, in his Definition of grammar (11th century).

 History

 The first written accounts of matzoon are attested in medieval Armenian manuscripts by Grigor Magistros (11th century), Hovhannes Erznkatsi (13th century), Grigor Tatevatsi (14th century) and others.
 Matsoni is mentioned in the 15th century Georgian medical book Karabadini by Zaza Panaskerteli-Tsitsishvili.

 The Armenian immigrants Sarkis and Rose Colombosian, who started "Colombo and Sons Creamery" in Andover, Massachusetts, in 1929, introduced Matzoon around New England in a horse-drawn wagon inscribed with the Armenian word "madzoon," which was later changed to "yogurt", the Turkish language name of the product, as Turkish was the lingua franca between immigrants of the various Near Eastern ethnicities who were the main consumers at that time.

 On 24 January 2012, Georgia registered a geographical indication on "matsoni".
 In 2022, Georgia banned the export of Armenian "matsun" yogurt to Russia via its territory.
 The Armenia-based company later relabeled its product as "Armenian Mountain Yoghurt".

 In 2025, Armenia applied for geographical indication (GI) registration for Armenian matsun.